NoLieNoSean/NoNotes/content/Notes/LEC ALG3 16.md

 ^67e6e4

 > [!Proposition]
-> A finite extension of fields is a finitely generated extension.
-The converse is not true in general.
+> A finite extension of fields is a finitely generated extension. *The converse is not true in general*.
 >
 > > [!Proof]-
 > >